Mountain Buggy Nano Duo Stroller: If you’re a twin mum or have kids close in age, finding the ‘right’ double buggy can be a massive pain.

-Mind you, Amazon are selling it for £349 here:
+Mind you, keep an eye on what Amazon are selling it for here:

 You can also buy additional extras such as the cocoon, a grab bar, storm and sun covers, travel bag, sleeping bags, blankets and even a matching satchel.
 But apart from a rain cover, you’re good to go with what comes in the box.
 Unless you don’t like the hood colour…